rscgu/ist-303-paldea/README.md

+Date: October 1, 2025 at 6:30PM
+Participants: Samantha A., Gerves B., Qiao H., Manish S., Rachan S.
+Topic: Finalizing Part B of the project and beginning development of the app's log-in feature.
+The project's burndown chart is also being updated and consolidated.

 Date:September 24, 2025 at 6:30PM
 Participannts: Samantha Aguirre, Manish Ranjan Shrivastav, Gerves Francois Baniakina Focused on clarifying Milestone One requirements and logistics.